Intra-EU - most traded goods

 Intra-EU trade of the most traded goods by Member State

 The analysis in this section looks at intra-EU exports by individual EU Member State for the five most traded products identified above.
-Figures 3-7 show the shares of these products in total exports, showing how important these products were in each Member State.
+Tables 2 to 6 show the shares of these products in total exports, showing how important these products were in each Member State.
 The detailed data underlying these figures can be found in the excel file attached to this article.